mindspore-ai/docs/docs/mindspore/programming_guide/source_en/architecture.md

 MindSpore is a deep learning framework in all scenarios, aiming to achieve easy development, efficient execution, and all-scenario coverage.
 Easy development features include API friendliness and low debugging difficulty.
 Efficient execution includes computing efficiency, data preprocessing efficiency, and distributed training efficiency.
 All-scenario coverage means that the framework supports cloud, edge, and device scenarios.

-The following figure shows the overall MindSpore architecture, which mainly consists of four parts: MindSpore Extend, MindExpression (ME), MindCompiler and MindRT.
+The following figure shows the overall MindSpore architecture:

 - **ModelZoo**: ModelZoo provides available deep learning algorithm networks, and more developers are welcome to contribute new networks.
 - **MindSpore Extend**: The expansion package of MindSpore expands the support of new fields, such as GNN/deep probabilistic programming/reinforcement learning, etc. We look forward to more developers to contribute and build together.